All Episodes

 Thank you.

-And uh the reason why I wanted to call in today was uh I'm a student here at uh University of Nebraska Lincoln, and they just announced yesterday that uh they had invited William Ayers to come speak at the university.
+And the reason why I wanted to call in today was I'm a student here at the University of Nebraska-Lincoln, and they just announced yesterday that they had invited William Ayers to come speak at the university.

 Yes, that's correct.

-I mean, he's an unrepentant terrorist, and you know, in my my view, I mean, he's no different than you know the Oklahoma City bomber Timothy McVay.
+I mean, he's an unrepentant terrorist, and, you know, in my view, I mean, he's no different than, you know, the Oklahoma City bomber Timothy McVay.

-I mean, the only difference is, you know, Timothy McVeigh was was caught and Ayers was acquitted.
+I mean, the only difference is, you know, Timothy McVay was caught and Ayers was acquitted.

-What's what's happening with Ayers is that uh the uh uh highfalutin members of Academe all over the country are circling the wagons and they're having up these just like they had uh at Durham or at Duke uh University in Durham, all the faculty signed this thing condemning the lacrosse team and praising lying through her teeth rape victim.
+What's happening with Ayers is that the highfalutin members of academe all over the country are circling the wagons and they're having up these, just like they had at Durham or at Duke University in Durham, all the faculty signed this thing condemning the lacrosse team and praising the lying through her teeth rape victim.

-Uh so now faculties across the country are circling the wagons to protect heyers because Ayers is one of them.
+So now faculties across the country are circling the wagons to protect Ayers because Ayers is one of them.

 He is a huge leftist.

-The education policies in Hugo Chavez's school are all about overthrowing capitalism and establishing the br the greatness and the brilliance of socialism uh in in as much of the world as possible.
+The education policies in Hugo Chavez's school are all about overthrowing capitalism and establishing the greatness and the brilliance of socialism in as much of the world as possible.

 That's what Ayers is doing.

-Ayers is uh is devising curricula that is being used in a lot of public schools around the country.
+Ayers is devising curricula that is being used in a lot of public schools around the country.

-He is advising training teachers how to teach kids to be reactionaries, radicals, and and not teaching them math, science, and all this sort of stuff.
+He is advising, training teachers how to teach kids to be reactionaries, radicals, and not teaching them math, science, and all this sort of stuff.

 And so he's being rewarded.

-He's he's being praised by other academics as they circle the wagons trying to finish sort of like when the the media circle the wagons around Dan Rather after rather made up the story about Bill Burkett and Bush's National Guard.
+Sort of like when the media circle the wagons around Dan Rather after Rather made up the story about Bill Burkett and Bush's National Guard.

-It's it's it's uh the these people are holding together and they're they're trying to protect one of their own.
+These people are holding together and they're trying to protect one of their own.

-Well, I mean, and this is the guy that they're they're inviting to come and speak.
+Well, I mean, and this is the guy that they're inviting to come and speak.

-You know, and it's just uh you know, a lot of people have high rate than that.
+You know, and it just, you know, a lot of people have tolerate the man.

 He's one of them.